Wise vs Payoneer 2026: 0.41% vs 2% FX — Which Wins?

 Where the real cost difference is: FX conversion

-The withdrawal fee ($1.50 on Payoneer) is noise.
-The real cost is the FX markup you pay when converting USD to your home currency.
+The withdrawal fee ($1.50 on Payoneer, free on Wise) is noise compared with the FX markup when converting USD to your home currency.

 Payoneer charges 2.0% above the mid-market exchange rate.
 Wise charges 0.41% — roughly one-fifth of Payoneer's rate.